Dying Trades: Why These Endangered Skills Still Matter in 2026

 4. Glassmaker

 The earliest man-made glass objects were beads thought to originate from Eastern Mesopotamia (a historical region of Western Asia) and Egypt, around 3,500 BC.
 It’s also thought that during the Stone age, man used obsidian to craft weapons and decorative objects.
 Glassmaking is, of course, made differently today but nevertheless is still a sought-after service and thus glassmakers can make a solid £35,000+ salary, once experienced.
+However, the craft faces challenges due to limited training opportunities for new practitioners.

 How to Become a Glassmaker